-We provide dental implants to replace missing teeth for our patients in Brantford, which are comfortable and natural looking.
-Dental implants are surgically implanted into the jawbone below your gum line, will help your mouth function better, and permanently restore the aesthetics of your smile.
+We provide dental implants to replace missing teeth for our patients in Brantford.
+Implants are comfortable and natural looking.
+They are surgically implanted into the jawbone below your gum line and help your mouth function better while restoring the look of your smile.

 What Are Dental Implants?

-If you’ve lost a tooth (or a few teeth) due to neglect, injury or disease, dental implants are the perfect choice for rejuvenating both your smile and your overall oral health.
+If you’ve lost one or more teeth due to neglect, injury or disease, dental implants help rejuvenate both your smile and make your mouth more healthier.

 Who Can Get Implants?

-Almost anyone that needs dental implants can.
-The ideal candidate for implants are:
+Almost anyone that needs dental implants can get them.
+However the ideal candidate for implants are:

 - people with good oral health